hlhartley/react-hooks-practice/README.md

 # React Hooks Practice
-I created this project to practice React Hooks as well as setting up a .env file / using .env variables.
+I created this project to practice React Hooks as well as try setting up a .env file / using environment variables.

 ### Preview:
 ![Screenshot]()